bgoonz/docs-collection/github/github/authenticating-to-github/connecting-to-github-with-ssh/index.md

 ---
 title: Connecting to GitHub with SSH
-intro: 'You can connect to {% data variables.product.product_name %} using the Secure Shell Protocol (SSH), which provides a secure channel over an unsecured network.'
+intro: "You can connect to {% data variables.product.product_name %} using the Secure Shell Protocol (SSH), which provides a secure channel over an unsecured network."
 redirect_from:
   - /key-setup-redirect/
   - /linux-key-setup/